The Power of Intentional Inclusion: Small Choices, Big Impact

 What is Intentional Inclusion?

-1. At Work: Bringing Everyone to the Table
+1. At Work: Bringing Every Voice to the Table

-In meetings, it’s easy for certain voices to dominate the conversation.
-Intentional inclusion means consciously creating space for those who may be less likely to speak up.
-For example, if you notice someone hasn’t had a chance to share their thoughts, you might say:
+In meetings, it’s easy for louder voices to dominate.
+Intentional inclusion means creating space for all voices to be heard.
+If you notice someone hasn’t spoken yet, try:

-“Hey, [Name], I noticed we haven’t heard from you yet.
-I’d love to get your perspective on this.”
+"Hey [Name], I’d love to hear your perspective on this."

 2. In Social Settings: Making Room for Everyone